Alaska Science Center

 Please contact the Alaska Science Center Banding Coordinator, John Pearce for more information.

-Data from our banding program enables biologists at the Center to address a vast number of research questions for a better understanding of wild bird populations and their conservation.
 To date, results from our banding program have been presented at numerous scientific and public meetings and have been published in a wide array of scientific journals.
 For more detailed information on the kinds of studies that use leg bands, search our publications page using words such as "banding", "productivity", or "survival" in the Abstract field.
 Additional information about specific projects can be accessed below under the Projects page.

 Radio transmitters have been used in research studies over the last 10 years to gain additional information about avian biology that cannot be obtained with leg bands or other methods.
 For example, in 1996, biologists at the Alaska Science Center used surgically-implanted radio transmitters to locate the Bering Sea wintering area of the spectacled eider; a threatened species that nests in western and northern Alaska.
 Transmitters have also been used to study the lingering effects of the Exxon Valdez oil spill on harlequin ducks in Prince William Sound, shorebird migration, and Spectacled Eider migration in the Bering Sea.